Comparison of $\mathcal{H}$-matrix- and FMM-based 3D-ACA for a time-domain boundary element method: Boundary element method: Discretisation

-Note, the indices $NN$ in \eqref{eq:bie_semi_galerkin} are superfluous as for a pure Neumann problem, the boundary is not subdivided but for consistency with \eqref{eq:bie_semi_collo} they are kept.
-In the Galerkin formulation, double integrations have to be performed, whereas in the collocation schema, only one spatial integration is necessary.
-The weak singular integrals in the Galerkin formulations are treated with the formula by Erichson and Sauter~\cite{erichsen98} and in the collocation scheme with a Duffy transformation~\cite{duffy82a}.
-The regular integrals are treated with a standard Gaussian quadrature using a heuristic distance-based formula to determine the number of Gauss points.
+Note, the indices $NN$ in \eqref{eq:bie_semi_galerkin} are superfluous as for a pure Neumann problem, the boundary is not subdivided.
+They are, however, kept for preserving consistency with \eqref{eq:bie_semi_collo}.

+In the Galerkin formulation, double integrations are needed, whereas in the collocation scheme, only one spatial integration is necessary.
+In the collocation method, the weakly singular integrals are treated with a Duffy transformation~\cite{duffy82a}, whereas, in the Galerkin method, they are treated with the formula by Erichson and Sauter~\cite{erichsen98}.
+The regular integrals are calculated using a standard Gaussian quadrature using a heuristic distance-based formula to determine the number of Gauss points.
 No further treatment of quasi-singular integrals is considered.

-\paragraph{Temporal discretisation} The above given semi-discrete integral equations are discretised in time using gCQ~\cite{lopezfernandez13a, lopezfernandez15b}.
+\paragraph{Temporal discretisation} The semi-discrete integral equations are discretised in time using gCQ~\cite{lopezfernandez13a, lopezfernandez15b}.
 Here, the variant using Runge-Kutta methods as the underlying time-stepping technique is applied.
-Details and the analysis can be found in~\cite{lopezfernandez15b}, where here only the algorithm is briefly given.
-A more extensive description using the same notation can be found in~\cite{schanz24a}.
+Here, only a brief sketch of the algorithm is given.
+A more extension description using the same notation can be found in~\cite{schanz24a}.
+Methological details and a numerical analysis are provided in~\cite{lopezfernandez15b}.